|ALAMEDA PARK AND ZOO – http://ci.alamogordo.nm.us/Zoo/coaALAMEDAPARKZOO.html

 After you visit the Alamogordo, New Mexico area you will think of pistachios in a much more delicious and memorable way!!
 The McGinn family took their little slice of New Mexico desert and turned it into a Pistachio and Wine heaven waiting for you – visit the Roadside Attraction – the World’s Largest Pistachio at the place that Larry the Cable Guy dubbed ”Only in America”.

 At PistachioLand you will also find a lovely log cabin store open daily year-round and an authentic winery and vineyard with wines sure to please any palate.
 (The on-site winemaker is often serving the free samples!!)
 The Country Store offers pistachios in many flavors, pistachio candies, a wide variety of New Mexico products, T-Shirts and gift packages.

-In recent years, PistachioLand has been featured in major travel magazines, has two segments on a statewide news channel, has been highly photographed, filmed in a 2012 released movie starring Academy award winning actors, and will soon be featured on the History Channel in July 2013.
+In recent years, PistachioLand has been featured in major travel magazines, has two segments on a statewide news channel, has been highly photographed, filmed in a 2012 released movie starring Academy award winning actors, and was featured on the History Channel in July 2013.

 Come take your own photos, try McGinn’s Famous Pistachio Brittle made right at PistachioLand.
 So much to see, taste and try!!

 Motorized tours of the Vineyard and Orchards are offered seven days a week at 11:00 am, 1:00 pm and 3:00 pm.
 Special tour times available for groups of eight or more.